winterwindwang/winterwindwang.github.io/_posts/book/2021-10-25-english-notion.md

 129. between the original MMC of the training set (mini-train) and each test set, to see how much neural networks change channel emphasis when faced with novel tasks
 130. In this section, **we aim to show how** its formulation makes SIA effective against IDs as well
+131. All our tabulated results are shown for one iteration, alpha= 250 and  = 10-3, unless otherwise stated.

 ## 词汇